-Platinum Asia investments Limited ABN 13 606 647 358 (the "Company") is a listed investment company on the Australian Securities Exchange ("ASX").
-The purpose and principal investment objective of the Company is to provide capital growth over the long-term through investing primarily in undervalued listed securities of companies in the Asian region (ex-Japan) across all sectors.
-In doing so, the Company aims to achieve net returns over a five year plus investment horizon that are in excess of the benchmark (MSCI All Country Asia ex Japan Net Index (A\$)) returns.
+Platinum Capital Limited ABN 51 063 975 431 (the "Company" or 'PMC') is a listed investment company on the Australian Securities Exchange ("ASX").
+The purpose and principal investment objective of the Company is to provide capital growth over the long-term through investing in companies and businesses worldwide which are perceived by the Investment Manager (defined below) to be undervalued by the market.